opalj/opal/README.markdown

 The following applies to the "Master" branch.

 OPAL uses SBT as its build tool and working with OPAL is particularly easy using the SBT console.
-Make sure that you have Java 8, Scala 2.11.7 and SBT 0.13.x installed and running.
+Make sure that you have Java 8, Scala 2.11.8 and SBT 0.13.x installed and running.
 Download a recent snapshot of OPAL or clone the repository.
 Go to OPAL's root folder.

 * Call `sbt clean clean-files clean-cache clean-local eclipse copyResources it:compile test:compile unidoc publishLocal copyToEclipsePlugin`.
 This compiles all core projects (including tests), generates the project-wide ScalaDoc documentation and publishes the project to your local ivy directory.
-* Go to the `TOOLS/bp` folder and call `sbt compile`to compile the BugPicker.
+* Go to the `TOOLS/bp` folder and call `sbt compile` to compile the BugPicker.
 You can run the BugPicker using `sbt run`.
 * [Optional - but highly recommended] Edit the file `local.sbt` and specify the two system properties (`JAVA_OPTS`): `-Dorg.opalj.threads.CPUBoundTasks=8
 -Dorg.opalj.threads.IOBoundTasks=24` - set the values to appropriate values for your machine (CPUBoundTasks === "Number of real CPUs (Cores)", IOBoundTasks === "Number of (hyperthreaded) cores * 1 .5")
 * Call `sbt test` to run the unit tests and to test that everything works as expected.
 Please note, that some tests generate some additional (colored) output.
 However, as long as all tests succeed without an error, everything is OK. *If `sbt test` fails it may be due to insufficient memory.
 In this case it is necessary to edit your `.sbtconfig` file and to specify that you want to use more memory (`-Xmx3072M`).*